 Sometimes, based on user's settings, the number of devices that can use the Wi-Fi network is limited.
 Your device won't connect to the network if that number exceeds.

 Just like most of the issues, there cannot be a single solution for the Wi-Fi authentication problem.
-If you have already checked the password and tried to connect to different Wi-Fi network but the problem still persists, try these 12 solutions one by one for solving the Android Wi-Fi authentication problem.
+If you want to use the simple ways first, try these following solutions one by one for solving the Android Wi-Fi authentication problem.

 To solve this error, the first thing you can do is to reset the connection between the router and the Android device.
 This solution has helped many users in solving the Wi-Fi authentication error.
 When you reset, many other network-related issues also get solved.